xiix0/scam/README.md

-You will get what you deserve.
+You attempt things that you do not even plan because of your extreme stupidity.